-- Depending on the hot dog/sausage size, cut each hot dog in half or ⅔ (save ⅓ to make mini ones).
+- Depending on size of the 4 hot dogs/sausages, cut each hot dog in half or two-thirds (save the remaining one-third to make mini corn dogs).

-- Insert a chopstick or a lollipop stick into the cutoff end of each hot dog.
+- Insert a chopstick or a lollipop stick into the sliced end of each hot dog.

-- Fill a large heavy pot, Dutch oven, or deep fryer with 3-4 inches of oil (or enough oil to submerge hot dogs).
-Heat the oil over medium-high heat until a deep-fry thermometer reaches 320-340ºF (160-170ºC).
-I use this instant-read thermometer.
+- Fill a large heavy pot, Dutch oven, or deep fryer with 3–4 inches of oil (or enough oil to submerge the hot dogs, about 3 cups neutral oil).
+Heat the oil over medium-high heat until a deep-fry thermometer reaches 320–340ºF (160–170ºC).
+I use this instant read thermometer.